cosmos/cosmos-sdk/x/ibc/core/spec/04_messages.md

 - `Header` is empty or invalid
 - `Signer` is empty
 - A `ClientState` hasn't been created for the given ID
-- the client is frozen due to misbehaviour and cannot be updated
+- The client is frozen due to misbehaviour and cannot be updated
-- the header fails to provide a valid update for the client
+- The header fails to provide a valid update for the client

 The message validates the header and updates the client state and consensus state for the header height.